NUPulmonary/utils/README.md

-This is the collection of useful scripts, snippets and recipies for the division, to make code reuse easier and projects more reproducible.
+This is the collection of useful scripts, snippets and recipes for the division, to make code reuse easier and projects more reproducible.

 If you want to contribute anything, please open a pull request.